IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 ## $Platform$ Area Chart Example

-You can create $Platform$ Category Area Chart in the `CategoryChart` control by binding your data to `DataSource` property and setting `ChartType` property to `Area` value, as shown in the example below.
+You can create $Platform$ Category Area Chart in the `CategoryChart` control by binding your data to `ItemsSource` property and setting `ChartType` property to `Area` value, as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-area-chart-multiple-sources"
+           github-src="charts/category-chart/area-chart-multiple-sources"
            alt="$Platform$ Area Chart Multiple Sources" >
 </code-view>